1. What are the Federal Laws regarding people with disabilities?

-2. How do I refer a student to the Learning Accommodations Center/DHHS?
+2. How do I refer a student to the Center for Accessibility Resources & Services/DHHS?

 Sample language in response to a disclosure might be:

 “Thank you for coming to me if you know or think you may have a disability.
-The Learning Accommodations Center is located in the Beharkis One-Stop Student Services Center, in room SC111.
-You may be eligible for “learning accommodations” in your course(s).
+The Center for Accessibility Resources & Services is located in the Beharkis Student Services Center, in room SC111.
+You may be eligible for “accommodations” in your course(s).
 Would you like information regarding this office?”